 Stocks are now in a bear market.
 Rising interest rates mean bonds are having a horrible year.
 Inflation reached a 40-year high.

-Headlines like these makes it tough to have confidence in your investment strategy.
+Headlines like these during volatile markets make it tough to have confidence in your investment strategy.

 Press play to listen in or check out the video with the slideshow on our YouTube channel.